3urobeat/arduino-lcdHelper-library/README.md

 - `num` - The number to convert
 - `len` - The length the resulting char array will have.
 Zeroes will be added infront of num until it matches this length

+Returns pointer to `dest` so that you can use it directly inside another function.
 Converts num to char array and precedes it with zeroes to match length.
 Make sure buf is at least len bytes long!